tansudasli/java-fundamentals/README.md

 - `./gradlew :fp:run`, or other modules
 - to run,
   - Use IDE menu, chose class and right click,
   - or, `./gradlew jar` to build jar and run class from the jar like `java -cp /build/libs/.....jar com.Basics`
   - or, `java src/main/java/com/core/fp/TestStream4.java`
+- to run Java Micro benchmarks, use `./gradlew jmh`
+  -    or install plugin for IDE.